 Hilarious, jam-packed, and fun-filled collection of thoughts from the mind of an American original.- Lily Tomlin

 here!
 Comedy Presents Kate Clinton Beloved political humorist, Kate Clinton, cuts loose and runs with the burning issues of the day - same and same old sex marriage, pop and pope culture, good and bad Bush fatigue - in this one-funny woman, standup performance.
 You'll laugh til you think!
 English, Not Rated.
 Runtime: 90 minutes.
 Year Produced: 2006.
-DVD available from: Amazon

 It's Come To This!
 Kate Clinton's 25th Anniversary DVD You will love this collectors' item.
 Catch Kate in personal interviews, backstage in Los Angeles with Urvashi Vaid, and in her uproarious kick-off performance.
 In 2006, to mark her silver anniversary as a performer, Kate Clinton changed her hair to silver and embarked on a 50-city "It's Come To This!" tour.
 Her hilarious performances are interspersed with a variety of personal moments along the tour route, including rare interviews, backstage banter with her 20-year partner Urvashi Vaid, reading from her new book What the L?, and cameos from Lily Tomlin, Melissa Ethridge, Billie Jean King, Marga Comez, Vickie Shaw and other celebrities.
 By All Out Films.
-DVD available from: Amazon
+DVD from Amazon

 Climate Change - The CD In a climate when most truth is inconvenient, trusted veteran weathergirl/comic Kate Clinton tracks the rapidly changing affronts of homophobia, the high atmosphere clashing of religious and secular systems, the aftermath of hurricanes of government neglect and the low pressure of despair.
 Unlike other reporters, content to report from the comfortable studio of complacency, she reports in her little yellow slicker of comedy, buffeted by the winds of war, almost blinded by the driving sleet of sexism.
 Based on her daily analysis, and long range study of weather patterns, she forecasts the high pressure of working for peace and that it will indeed get lighter toward the daybreak of justice.
 Tracklist includes Miss Construe, Guest Worker, Buckshot Lunch, Croc of Gold, [Hucka] Bee Colony Collapse, Fagadoodle, I 8 Suze Orman, and Deadline Comic.
-CD, $10

 The Marrying Kind Fast, fun and free-wheeling, and live from Los Angeles -- no, its not a sporty hybrid -- it's Kate Clinton's hysterical new CD, The Marrying Kind.
 Kate's much-anticipated 7th comedy collection, is a wild, free-associating, dot-connecting romp through presidential selections, stem and terrorist cells, The Fox of War, Patriot action, Homeland Insecurity, the Axis of Medievals, Mad Vow Disease and Bush Free Daze.
 It's a breathless ninety minute whiplash for rubberneckers of cultural trainwrecks who need a laugh.
 Don't listen to it while operating a moving vehicle!